epfl-lasa/icub-ds-walking/README.md

    ```
    - Name of the robot should be the same as the one defined in ```~/biped-walking-controller/config/BalanceWalkingController_ROS.ini```

-- **Terminal 6** Load the DS that you want the robot's CoM motion to follow:
+- **Terminal 6** Load the DS that you want the robot's CoM motion to follow (this could be in another PC):
    ```bash
       $ roslaunch icub-ds-motion load_DScontroller.launch
    ```